geodask/svelte-reactive-table/sites/docs/src/routes/docs/sorting/+page.md

 # Sorting

-Sorting allows users to organize table data in ascending or descending order.
-Svelte Reactive Table provides flexible, reactive sorting capabilities that work with both single-column and multi-column approaches.
+Svelte Reactive Table provides flexible, reactive sorting capabilities that work seamlessly with both single-column and multi-column approaches.

-## Adding Sorting
+## Adding Sorting to Your Table

-Sorting is optional and added using the `reactiveSorting` function:
+Sorting is optional and added using the `reactiveSorting` plugin:

 ```svelte
 <script lang="ts">